Skip to main content

 How It Works

-Enable web search by adding web_search: true to your chat completion request.
+Enable web search by adding web_search_options to your chat completion request.
 When enabled, the model will:

 1. Analyze the user’s query to determine if web search is needed.